Meet the Vice Provost

 - Donald P. Judges

-Interim Vice Provost for Distance Education
+Vice Provost for Distance Education

 On behalf of everyone at the Global Campus, I want to thank you for visiting our website.

 These pages showcase how Global Campus teams work with U of A faculty and staff to develop and deliver online, distance and workforce education options for students.
 We are committed to expanding educational access to provide more people with the opportunities they need to advance in their careers or start new ones.

 Online degree programs and courses help students overcome the barriers of time and distance to access quality higher education from the academic colleges and schools on the Fayetteville campus.
 If students cannot come to campus every day, we bring the campus to them - virtually.

 More than 12,000 U of A students took at least one online class in academic year 2014-15, and almost 2,300 U of A students studied exclusively online that year.
 Hundreds of students each year earn their U of A degrees and have their names etched in Senior Walk by studying online.

 The Global Campus supports and nurtures innovation and excellence in learning - especially in the use of learning technologies - both online and on campus at the U of A. These technologies, combined with innovative teaching strategies, empower U of A faculty to deliver interactive, virtual learning environments for students on and off campus.
 We also provide the support, resources and tools that students need to succeed in the online learning environment.